nikass044/zmk-leader-key/README.md

 # ZMK-LEADER-KEY

+This module adds leader key functionality to ZMK.
+When a leader key is pressed, it captures all subsequent key presses, checks them against predefined leader sequences, and triggers the corresponding behavior if a match is found.

-This module adds a `leader-key` behavior to ZMK.
-It is a reimplementation of Nick Conway's [PR #1380](https://github.com/zmkfirmware/zmk/pull/1380).
+The module is a reimplementation of Nick Conway's [PR
+#1380](https://github.com/zmkfirmware/zmk/pull/1380).
 The most important differences are:

 - Works as a module without the need to patch ZMK.
 - Sequences are `keycode`-based instead of `position`-based.